 C. TIMING OF THE SEARCH

 In order to hire the best, most qualified non-Senate academic appointees, it is important to begin recruitment early to conduct the search and selection procedures efficiently and to expedite the appointment process once the successful applicant has been identified.
-An open and competitive search for a non-Senate academic position should be advertised for a minimum of 30 days before the selection process begins.
+An open and competitive search for a non-Senate academic position should be advertised for a minimum of 14 calendar days before the selection process begins.
 Units are advised to allow at least two months for the entire recruitment process to take place, including time for appropriate review and approval.

 Recruitments for Non-Senate Faculty (Lecturers) should be published early enough to ensure that appointment letters for academic year appointments may be distributed by June 1, or as soon thereafter as practicable.
 Recruitments for Academic Student Employee positions in the upcoming academic year and Summer Session should be published by the following dates of each year: